 For the purposes of admission, a transfer student is defined as any student who has earned college-level credit from an accredited degree-granting institution after graduating from high school.
 Embry-Riddle considers each application for transfer admission individually, reviewing the student’s academic record, grades received in all college-level courses and the rigor of the student’s academic program.
+College courses completed as dual enrollment while concurrently enrolled in high school do not qualify applicants as transfer students.

 To be considered for admission, a transfer applicant must have a minimum of a 2.0 cumulative grade point average (CGPA) on a 4.0 scale from an accredited degree-granting institution.
 When an applicant has attended more than one institution, a cumulative average for all previous college work attempted will be calculated to determine the overall CGPA.

-Transfer students must also have:
+Transfer students must submit the following documentation:

-- Official transcripts from all accredited degree-granting colleges and universities (post-secondary institutions) attended
+- Official transcripts from all accredited degree-granting colleges and universities (postsecondary institutions) attended

 - Military transcripts and documents, if applicable

-- Official high school transcript, or equivalent (GED, HiSET or TASC) with a 2.5 Unweighted GPA or higher assessed on a 4.0 scale will be required of applicants who have not served in the United States military, if fewer than 12 semester hours of college level credit have been earned
+- Official high school transcript, or equivalent (GED®, HiSET®, or TASC®) with a 2.5 unweighted GPA or higher assessed on a 4.0 scale will be required of applicants who have not served in the United States military, if fewer than 12 semester hours of college level credit have been earned